Walking in Oxfordshire

 Some of the most popular long distance walks in Oxfordshire include:

 The Ridgeway National Trail - a 87 mile walk that takes about 6 days to complete.
 It takes walkers through a very remote part of England and follows and ancient route used by soldiers and travellers.
 Starting at the World Heritage Site of Avebury the trail runs through secluded valleys and woodland as well as historic sites such as the white horses cut into the chalk downlands and Iron Age forts.

-Thames Path National Trail - a 184 mile walk that follows the River Thames from its sources all the way to the Thames Barrier in Woolwich, London.
-All the full trail takes about 14 days to complete this walk is suitable for all ages and abilities.
+Thames Path National Trail - a 184 mile walk that follows the River Thames from its source all the way the full trail takes about 14 days to complete this walk is suitable for all ages and abilities.
 It passes through Cirencester, Oxford, the Chilterns Area of Outstanding Beauty and the City of London with landscapes of water meadows, picturesque villages and historic towns.